Leifhaa/IN4030-oblig-3/README.md

 #### 1:
    ![alt text](docs/images/primes-distribution.png)

- The prime numbers were evenly distributed among the threads to each thread would be responsible for about the same amount of prime numbers to mark
+ The prime numbers were evenly distributed among the threads to each thread would be responsible for around the same amount of prime numbers to mark
 #### 2:
    ![alt text](docs/images/thread-responsiblity.png)